The word panini comes from the Italian for small bread.

-Paninis were first mentioned in a 16th century Italian cookbook but really became a culinary trend in the 1970s and 80s.
+Paninis were first mentioned in a 16th-century Italian cookbook.
+But they really became a culinary trend in the 1970s and 80s.

-Since then, creative cooks have been putting their panini skills to the test, developing all kinds of weird and wonderful varieties.
+Since then, creative cooks have made all kinds of amazingly weird and wonderful varieties.

 Eating this panini is almost as good as taking a trip to the South of Italy.